According to the American Cancer Society, more than 14,000 women will be diagnosed with cervical cancer this year, even

 Pap testThe Pap test (or Pap smear) looks for precancerous cells on the cervix that might become cervical cancer if they are not treated properly.
 Women should get Pap tests starting at age 21, and should continue getting

-simpler to treat.
+when they’re simpler to treat.

 HPV testThe HPV test looks for the virus that can cause cell changes.

 In most cases, there are no symptoms of cervical cancer.
 Regular cervical cancer screenings are important for early diagnosis.
-Talk to your primary care physician about scheduling your next well-woman exam today, and download our free preventive care checklist for women 18 years and older.
+Talk to your primary care physician about scheduling your next well-woman exam today, and download our free preventive care checklist for women 18

-under your preventive care benefits as a Sharp Health Plan member.
+preventive care benefits as a Sharp Health Plan member.